The Worry Bird

 So instead, I am writing about it which makes me feel just a little better about my present self.
 What worries me though is that I will be the only one who reads this...

 One of the paintings in progress waiting for me.

-Space for me to write what I am thinking about regarding art and life and how the two meet up.
+Space for me to write what's on my mind regarding art and life and how the two meet up.